M-earnest/tutorial_jupyter_books/content/3_create/citations.md

 # Adding Citations and Bibliographies

-If you want to include citations in your course website, you first need to create a BibTeX file to store the citation information.
-Then, you must edit the `_config.yml` file to ensure that the citations are displayed according to your preferences.
+To include citations in your course website, begin by creating a BibTeX file to store your references.
+Then, link it in the `_config.yml` file to ensure it's recognized.
+Once set up, you can easily add citations and generate a bibliography to enhance your course content.

 ## Create a Bibliography